MegoABKM/CompanyTaskMaster-app/README.md

 - **Customizable Accent Colors:** Users can personalize the app's primary and secondary colors to their preference.
 - **Real-time Push Notifications:** Built with **Firebase Cloud Messaging (FCM)** to deliver instant updates for new tasks, status changes, and join requests.
 - **Responsive UI:** The interface is designed to adapt to various screen sizes and orientations.
+- **Engaging & Fluid Animations:** Utilizes the `flutter_animate` package to provide a modern, polished, and responsive user experience.

 ---